AtaTrkgl/Unity-DartCore/README.md

 #### Localizator.GetString()
-This function is used for getting the localized string.
+This function is used for getting the localized value of a given key.
 It has 2 overloads:
 - `GetString(string key, bool returnErrorString = true)`
 - `GetString(string key, SystemLanguage language, bool returnErrorString = true)`